nchandrappa/dynamic-region-management/java/adp-dynamic-region-managementDist/src/site/markdown/enhancements.md

 may cause problems at restart, and would mean the runtime configuration in the metadata region would differ from the regions currently live.

+## GFSH invocation mechanism
+The arguments to `CreateRegion` and `DestroyRegion` are too complex to be invoked from GFSH, which could be useful for maintenance.

+`CreateRegion` could be extended to take the name of another region as an argument, rather than specify the attributes.
+That is, to take two `String` objects as arguments.
+The intention here is to create a new region with the same attributes as an existing region.

+`DestroyRegion` could be extended to tolerate a `String` as the argument, so that it could be invoked from GFSH.